 Mr. Speaker, over the past number of years, it has been recognized that the division of the Financial Assistance for Nunavut Students has had challenges and the minister has stated so in the House here as well.
-Mr. Speaker, during a previous session, the minister stated
+Mr. Speaker, during a previous session, the minister stated that a number of applications are delayed due to insufficient information being sent in by the students.

 My first question on this topic: how many applications for Financial Assistance for Nunavut Students and the housing allowance have been received by the department and how many of those have been approved for this last fall's session of school?
 Thank you.
 Speaker: Hon.
 Minister of Education, Ms. Gross.

 Hon.
 Pamela Gross: Quana, Mr. Speaker.
 Quana to the member for the question on FANS and the comprehensive review that's undergoing with the Financial Assistance for Nunavut Students.
-For the fall of 2022, we have 642 Nunavut beneficiaries who have applied for FANS and we have a detail of lists of students either were waiting for their student enrolment form, cancelled, or they are enrolled, pending, or they send their regrets or they have withdrawn.
-We also have a compiled list of Nunavummiut who are non-beneficiaries and we have a total of 111 students who have applied for Financial Assistance for Nunavut Students this past fall.
+For the fall of 2022. we have 642 Nunavut beneficiaries who have applied for FANS and we have a detail of lists of students either were waiting for their student enrolment form, cancelled, or they are enrolled, pending, or they send their regrets or they have withdrawn.
+We also have a compiled list of Nunavummiut who are nonbeneficiaries and we have a total of 111 students who have applied for Financial Assistance for Nunavut Students this past fall.
 The particular details of how many are not receiving, I can send in a detailed letter with that compiled statistic to the member and the rest of our colleagues.
 Quana, Mr. Speaker.